+Turmeric is great for anything in the body that’s inflamed and causing pain, from nerves to joints to the brain.
 Turmeric is the ultimate antidote.
 At the same time that it attends to inflammation, turmeric’s powerful agents and compounds increase blood supply to areas of the body that need enhanced circulation, which makes this an ideal spice for those who have chronic histamine reactions, or toxic blood due to a sluggish liver or poor circulation.
 Turmeric’s high level of manganese combined with its curcumin make it great for the cardiovascular system—it lowers bad cholesterol, raises good cholesterol, helps inhibit tumors and cysts, and can prevent virtually any type of cancer, especially skin cancers.
 Plus, the manganese activates curcumin’s ability to extract toxic heavy metals from your system.

 These fiery, immune-boosting shots are a tasty variation on the turmeric-ginger serum I mentioned above.
 A go-to option for the first sign of a cold, these shots will help your body fight back against anything that tries to come against it!

 One at a time, run each ingredient through the juicer, keeping the juices separate.
-Combine 1 teaspoon turmeric juice, 1 teaspoon ginger juice, 1/4 teaspoon garlic juice, and 1/4 cup of orange juice in a small glass.
+Combine 1 teaspoon turmeric juice, 1 teaspoon ginger juice, 1/4 teaspoon garlic juice, and 1/4 cup orange juice in a small glass.
 Stir to combine and drink immediately.

 Note: the amount of ingredients necessary will vary greatly based on the juicer that is used.

 Can I sip the juice, or do I need to drink it in one shot?

 How many times a week can I drink these shots?

 You can take it daily if you’d like.

 Can I keep the juice in the fridge?